Auto parts maker Magna cuts sales outlook on chip crunch, supply chain woes - NewsBreak

 Auto parts maker Magna cuts sales outlook on chip crunch, supply chain woes

-Oct 20 (Reuters) - Canadian auto parts maker Magna International Inc (MG.TO), cut its full-year sales outlook on Wednesday, expecting a fall in global light vehicle production due to chip shortages and supply chain disruptions.
+(Reuters) - Canadian auto parts maker Magna International Inc cut its full-year sales outlook on Wednesday, expecting a fall in global light vehicle production due to chip shortages and supply chain disruptions.

 Chip scarcity has hampered automobile production around the world, bringing some assembly lines to a halt, with automakers warning the chip shortage could extend, even as vehicle demand booms in markets including the United States.